-- it’s simpler to see you only have the money coming in each month to divide between your bills and expenses;
+- without an overdraft, it’s simpler to see you only have the money coming in each month to divide between your bills and expenses;

 - you avoid the high bank charges.
 When money is short there are better things to spend it on;

-- have a hard look at all your direct debts and standing orders, perhaps some of them should be cancelled, not transferred to your new account;
+- have a hard look at all your direct debts and standing orders, perhaps you don’t need some of them any more!

-- you may be able to change the date of the direct debit or standing order fro some bills.
-One that goes out the same day you get paid can make life simpler.
+- look at changing the date of a direct debit or standing order for some bills.
+One that goes out the same day you get paid can make budgeting easier simpler.

 Above all, you aren’t always in the red :)

-So which basic bank account should you get?
+So which bank account should you get?
 What about the challenger banks?

 I’ve listed the new basic bank accounts here.